jiaqiOS/OnlyCloudKnows/README.md

 [Video Documentation](https://vimeo.com/872448154)

+Note: this video is a work in progress

 ## Description

 "In fact, art always attempted to represent the greatest possible power, the power that ruled the world in its totality..."